yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/css-intermediate/index.md

 <div class="try-it">
   <h2>Check It Out: Box Model</h2>
-  <p>Go to your favorite site and open your dev tools.
+  <p>Go to your favorite site and open the Chrome Dev Tools.
 Click the inspect arrow, and hover over elements on the page.
 Where do you see margin and padding being used?</p>
-  <p class="to-do">Opportunity for sponsor integration.
-If not, Codecademy or favorite site both work for this.</p>
+  <p>Not sure which favorite site to choose from? <a target="blank" href="https://www.codecademy.com/learn">Codecademy has some great examples!</a></p>
 </div>

 ## Padding